 Alpacas

-We are lucky enough to be the owners of a small herd of Alpacas who have a paddock and stable at Casa San Gabriel.
-All our guests love them as they are very kind, friendly animals who especially like little people.
+We are lucky enough to be the owner of an Alpaca named Fiorella.
+She lives in a paddock and stable at Casa San Gabriel.
+All our guests love her as she is a kind, friendly animal who especially likes little people.

-We will be delighted to introduce our Alpacas to our guests and you are welcome to help us to feed and look after them during your stay.
-If however you are not keen don’t worry as they are located in a separate area of Casa San Gabriel and so they will not impose on your stay.
+We will be delighted to introduce you and you are welcome to help us to feed and look after her during your stay.
+If however you are not keen, please don’t worry as she is located in a separate area of Casa San Gabriel and so will not impose on your stay.
+She shares her field with two miniature goats, Gracie and Ginny, who she looks after.
+They are quite shy but they will enjoy being fed too.

 Alpacas make wonderful pets and we have two boys called Tom and Harry.
 Have a look to see more photos of our very friendly and lovable boys.